 - other issues of importance (e.g., field work, doctoral qualifying examinations, publication deadlines, or other milestones in the student’s program)

 The student should recognize that it may not be feasible to return to a TA assignment after the Childbirth Accommodation period, and should work with her department proactively to make alternative arrangements for ongoing support.
-In this regard, departments are encouraged to make reasonable efforts on behalf of the student but are not required to continue salary payments if arrangements cannot be made.
+Departments are encouraged to make reasonable efforts on behalf of the student, but are not required to continue salary payments if arrangements cannot be made.
 With appropriate advance planning, such circumstances should be rare.
-When they occur, however, departments should consult with the Dean for Graduate Education about the availability of assistance for the remainder of the relevant term.
+When they occur, departments should consult with the Office of Graduate Education about the availability of assistance for the remainder of the relevant term.